chrisbog/cdrSummarization/README.md

 .
 .
 .
 ```
+The phonedb.csv file has three fields:
+* phonename - This field is the phone identifier
+* model - This field allows you to specify the type of phone
+* branch - This field allows you to identify a location of where the phone is placed

 # Script Details
 This script will use the phonedb.csv to correlate each branch location to the CDR records.